Agent Architecture / Foundation

 Thesis

-Learn 90% Of Pi Agent in Under 17 Minutes teaches a practical agent architecture move: A guided tour of PI, the minimal terminal coding harness, covering its 'small core, programmable edges' philosophy (just read, bash, edit, write, and sessions), how to install and connect models, the daily navigation shortcuts, how session trees let you branch and recover work, and the seven layers — from settings.json up to packages — you use to extend it into your own personalized agent.
+Learn 90% Of Pi Agent in Under 17 Minutes teaches a practical agent harness move: A guided tour of PI, the minimal terminal coding harness, covering its 'small core, programmable edges' philosophy (just read, bash, edit, write, and sessions), how to install and connect models, the daily navigation shortcuts, how session trees let you branch and recover work, and the seven layers — from settings.json up to packages — you use to extend it into your own personalized agent.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.